anasioulas/PCBS_multilayer_perceptron_nn/README.md

 We used an object-oriented programming approach.
 Our script implements all the standard functionalities of such a neural network, like gradient descent (which incorporates forward and backward propagation).

-CHANGE MAYBE Although large parts of this script can used for other etc

-Since our data set concerns a binary classification problem, we used the standard `cross-entropy loss` function during the training phase.
+Some of the choices we made were optimized for the specific data set.
+For example, since our data set concerns a binary classification problem, we used the standard `cross-entropy loss` function during the training phase.
+However, most of the code can be used for other data sets with very few (if any at all) modifications.

 Also, we used the `Rectified Linear Unit (ReLU)` as the activation function for the hidden layers (in our specific example, we have only one intermediate layer) and the `sigmoid` function as the activation function for the output layer.